dwarmstrong/homebin/README.rst

     find matches for regex patterns in file(s) teleportHomeTo
     sync $HOME to DESTINATION
-timeToCount.py
+teleportHomeToSSH
+    sync $HOME to remote DESTINATION using SSH keys timeToCount.py
     measure clock time for a device to count from 0 to *x* in increments of 1 tplWatch.py